Here's a breakdown of some of the benefits and drawbacks of Payoff personal loans.

 Because the screening process for its unsecured personal loans is entirely virtual, there are fewer loan underwriting costs, which means Payoff may be able to offer better interest rates and quicker turnaround times than brick-and-mortar lenders.

 But not all borrowers will qualify — even if they have pristine credit.
-You also can’t get a loan through Payoff if you live in these five states: Massachusetts, Mississippi, Nebraska, Nevada or West Virginia.
+You also can’t get a loan through Payoff if you live in Massachusetts, Mississippi, Nebraska or Nevada.